 Keep Up The Good Work

 Ensure you have adequate numbers of staff on shift and processes in place to make sure your outside guests are not forgotten about at busy times and service continues as smoothly and efficiently as normal.
-For instance, it should immediately be clear to your guests whether it’s table service, or whether they need order inside; and, if they do need to order inside, staff still need to be on top of check backs in case of problems.
+For instance, it should immediately be clear to your guests whether it’s table service, or whether they need to order inside; and, if they do need to order inside, staff still need to be on top of check backs in case of problems.

 By the same token, if most guests are eating al fresco, be careful not to ignore or overlook anyone sat inside.
 As English weather can often be unpredictable, it might be worth introducing a ‘sunshine shift’ where team members are on call if the weather is good to help with extra garden capacity.